davesque/wes/README.md

 This is a bare bones assembler that can be used to generate program code for Ben Eater's 8-bit computer project (see here: https://eater.net/8bit).
-The name "das" stand for David's Assembler.
-However, if you're frustrated with its lack of features, you can call it Dumb Assembler too, but that'll cost you some karma.
+The name "das" stands for David's Assembler.
+If you're frustrated with the lack of features, you can call it Dumb Assembler, but that'll cost you some karma.

 ## Installation and Usage

 It's written in python 3 and has no package dependencies.
 The only real version requirement comes from the fact that I use the walrus operator (yeah, I know I know).
-From that, you need at least python python 3.8.
-To get started, clone the repo, make a virtualenv, and install the package locally:
+From that, you need at least python 3.8.

+To get started, clone the repo, make a virtualenv, and install the package
+locally:
 ```bash
 git clone https://github.com/davesque/das.git